SoheilFeizi/MCPCA/README.md

 To apply MCPCA on datasets with discrete (categorical) features, use:
 MCPCA_sample_disc_wrapper.m

+To apply MCPCA on datasets with continuous features, use: MCPCA_sample_polynomial_wrapper.m

 To apply MCPCA on datasets with mixed discrete and continuous features, use:
 MCPCA_sample_mixed_wrapper.m